AWS EC2

 - High I/O performance

-- Data warehousing, caching
+- Data warehousing, distributed file systems

 Provisioning Workflow